 Since my experience is in curly hair and because curly hair is a pain in the derriere to manage, I have created this guide for wavy, coiled and kinky haired men so that they can identify what specific type of curly hair they may have.
 This guide is specific to such expressions of hair and excludes straight hair, not because I have anything against straight hair but because straight hair doesn’t have any sub-types of expressions, unlike curly hair.
 Thus, if you don’t identity your hair type with what is to follow, you will have at least found out that you have straight hair.
 For all that matters, straight hair can be paired with wavy hair (Type I hair) when it comes to knowing all about it and managing it, so I invite you to apply this guide even if you have straight hair.

 As I have said, there are two hair textures, straight and curly, and curly hair in men comes in different expressions, which I have put into types.
 As a definition, curly hair is hair that grows in a non-straight manner, thus curly hair grows, right from the very beginning, in a curled or curved pattern.
 The pattern in which curly hair grows differs between individuals (regardless of gender) and may differ slightly even between areas of the scalp, but, overall, curly hair can be classified into five types: I, II, III, IV and V. Please be aware that I refer to these 5 types of expressions of curly hair as curl types, curly hair types or may simply call them hair types.
 Likewise, I use Roman numerals (I-V) for this guide and classification, and I encourage you to use Roman numbers when talking about my curly hair type guide so as to avoid confusion.

 Curly hair comes in a variety of types from wavy to coiled to kinky to afro-textured!

-And this is the book where it is all explained in depth: the essential hair manual for curly men!
+And below is the book where it is all explained in depth; the essential hair manual for curly men!